exploring self-realization, sacred personhood, and full humanity

 Editor's last word:

-I’ve come to see that the “terror of living forever” is not a separate terror but part of a seamless terror of what the ego experiences every day, all the days of one’s life.
+I’ve come to see that the “terror of living forever” is not a separate terror but part of a seamless terror of what the ego experiences every day, all the days of its distorted-vision life.
 The ego has many fears, but, fundamentally, only one underlying fear, which is the fear of annihilation.
 What we experience as ordinary garden-variety terror on a daily basis is the common perception of “I don’t have enough” because “I am not enough.”
-However, as we peel back the layers, it all funnels down to the primary subsuming fear of annihilation, and the “terror of living forever” is just part of this grand and pervasive disease.
+However, as we peel back the layers of trepidation, it all funnels down to the primary subsuming fear of annihilation, as the “terror of living forever” is just the grand expression of this pervasive disease.

 We have discussed that the beauty of one’s Sacred Beloved will “save” us.
 In her role of “made in the image,” the agent of palpable sense of God’s presence in our minds and hearts, she offers a vivifying and strengthening effect, able to overcome the ego’s fear of annihilation.